Jz2249/ORIE5741/README.md

 Our goal is to:
 Analyze the credit approval dataset and extract useful features to derive a decision making model.
-The full project proposal can be found in "ProjectProposal.md"
+The full project proposal can be found in "project_proposal.pdf"